PDIS/transcript/2023-06-28-Interview-with-Yedioth-Ahronoth.md

 I see.

 ### Interviewer:
 In Israel and also in Europe.
 Noah Klieger is his name.
 He's not with us anymore.
 He died four years ago; he was 93.
 He's very, very nice.
-I spoke with Anna about the story about the Holocaust and that's one of the questions that I want to ask on this article that we made with you.
+I spoke with Abby about the story about the Holocaust and that's one of the questions that I want to ask on this article that we made with you.

 Holocaust for Jewish, for Israel, it's one of the most important historic sites.
 It's one of our, you know, during our life, we together made stories with the survivors every year on Holocaust Day.
 It's going to be, you know, it's finished.
 They are old, they are going to disappear.
 And the witnesses, the witnesses that went through the Holocaust, they are going to, how can I say it, they have died almost.